Print this page

 6. What were the different time-tables in May 1940?

-The Dutch had a very peculiar time table in use in 1940.
+The Dutch used a very peculiar time table in 1940.
 It was the so called Amsterdam time (actually the Gorinchem Time), which was an exact measurement of the meridian time on the central axis of the Netherlands.
 That time was 20 minutes ahead of the GMT.
 In other words, 20 minutes later than UK time (excluding summer-time addition).

-The German time was MET, Mid European Time, being one hour later than GMT.
+The German time was MET, Mid European Time, being one hour later than GMT or 40 minutes later than the Dutch.
 The French and Belgians had the GMT and as such the same time table as the British.
-All three had already summer-time in place, and so had Germany.
+All three had already applied summer-time and so had Germany.

-This means that the time table on 10 May 1940 was as follows:
+On 10 May 1940 the Dutch had not yet added the summer-time hour.
+It was scheduled to be applied as off 16 May 1940.
+This means that the time table comparison on 10 May 1940 was as follows:

 NL: 1200 hrs - Ge: 1340 hrs - UK: 1240 hrs - Fr: 1240 hrs - B: 1240 hrs.

 7. Why did the Dutch army have no tanks whatsoever?
-Were their serious plans to procure tanks?
+Were there serious plans to procure tanks?

 Although the Dutch defence budget had been upgraded in 1937 already, it was considered not yet sufficient enough to procure the long list of requirements the General had filed.

 The procurement of tanks was postponed.
 Not just because of budget matters, but also because of an odd advise by the military head of the staff of the Department of Defence.
-This man - the then Major - Dyxhoorn, would become Minister of Defence in 1939.
+The particular official who's advise we are talking about was the (then) Major Dyxhoorn, who would become Minister of Defence in 1939.
 He added a personnel advisory memo to the demand list of the Chief of Staff stating that tanks should be considered the weapon systems of yesterday's war.
-The development of powerful anti-tank measures as well as the practises of the Spanish Civil War had shown - so he stated - that the days of the tank were numbered.
+The development of powerful anti-tank measures as well as the tank (German Pz.
+I) practises of the Spanish Civil War had shown - so he stated - that the days of the tank were already numbered.
 How wrong he was!
 But it was like music in the ears of the Ministery of Defence that somehow had the obligation to temper the vast list of demands by the military.
 A demand list the Minister could not possibly sell to the Cabinet ...

-The procurement of tanks did not reappear on the wish-list of the Department.
+The procurement of tanks did not reappear on the wish-list of the Department, due to the dismissing authority of the Department staff itself.
 The military didn't give up though.
 They demanded that after the procurement of armoured cars [which led to the purchase of 14 off L.180 Landsverk and 24 DAF Pantrado M.39/M.40 additionally to the only 12 AFV's that were already operational] light tanks should be the next weapon systems to be obtained.

-Meanwhile the NEI army had already tanks in use as well as vast orders (around 600 tanks) filed with the international industry [Vickers, Marmom-Herrington).
+Meanwhile the Netherlands East-Indies (NEI) army had already tanks in use as well as vast orders (around 600 tanks) filed with the international industry [Vickers, Marmom-Herrington).
 What a difference the opinion of one man - a Minister - could make was clearly shown in this instance.

 As such only one tank would ever serve in the Dutch army before WWII.
 In the late twenties one Renault FT-17 tank - a WWI type - had been bought for the single purpose of testing inundations and tank barriers.
 That should have shaped an accurate analysis of the negiotability of Dutch defences by opposing tanks.
 This one tank was later abandoned and its whereabouts on 10 May 1940 are unknown.